-Qualified students receive a fixed award amount divided over six semesters for MSN students, five semesters for DNP students, nine semesters for Nurse Anesthesia students, eleven semesters for BSN-DNP students, and four semesters for ABSN students.
+Qualified students receive a fixed award amount divided over six semesters for MSN students, five semesters for DNP students, nine semesters for Nurse Anesthesia students, and eleven semesters for BSN-DNP students.
 Students with transfer credit or who have already completed required coursework would receive the scholarship for a prorated number of semesters.